-- A) When a member of the Public Body is unable to attend a meeting and desires to participate in the meeting by telephone and/or videoconference, the member shall be permitted to do so provided the member gives the City Clerk, or designee, notice of his or her inability to be present at the meeting at least twenty-four (24) hours prior to the meeting. - The Notice of the Meeting and the Agenda shall include the following: "Public Body members of the City of Goodyear will attend either in person or by telephone conference call and/or video communication." - B)C) Teleconference and videoconferencing shall not be used for Executive Sessions. - C)D) Facilities will be used at the meeting to permit the public to observe and hear all telephone and/or video communications. - D) The Minutes of the meeting shall clearly set forth which members are present in person and which are present by telephone and/or videoconference.
-The Minutes shall also describe the procedures followed to provide the public access to all communications during the meeting. - E) Per Arizona Revised Statute, a Public Body in the City of Goodyear is defined as members of, but not limited to, Goodyear City Council, Community Facilities Districts, and the active city boards, commissions and committees.
+- A) When a member of the Public Body is unable to attend a meeting and desires to participate in the meeting by telephone and/or videoconference, the member shall be permitted to do so provided the member gives the City Clerk, or designee, notice of his or her inability to be present at the meeting at least twenty-four (24) hours prior to the meeting. - B) The Notice of the Meeting and the Agenda shall include the following: "Public Body members of the City of Goodyear will attend either in person or by telephone conference call and/or video communication." - C) Teleconference and videoconferencing shall not be used for Executive Sessions. - D) Facilities will be used at the meeting to permit the public to observe and hear all telephone and/or video communications.

+The Minutes of the meeting shall clearly set forth which members are present in person and which are present by telephone and/or videoconference.

-SECTION 98.- RULES/DECORUM/ORDER
+SECTION 8.
+RULES/DECORUM/ORDER

-9.1 POINTS OF ORDER
+8.1 POINTS OF ORDER